 68. Power to extend time

-The Commission may, in cases of hardship, extend the due date for the payment of any moneys payable to the Commission by a purchaser, tenant, mortgagor or other debtor, for such time, and upon such terms and conditions, as the Commission with the approval of the Minister may determine.
+The Authority may, in cases of hardship, extend the due date for the payment of any moneys payable to the Authority by a purchaser, tenant, mortgagor or other debtor, for such time, and upon such terms and conditions, as the Authority with the approval of the Minister may determine.

+[Section 68 amended by No. 28 of 2006 s.
+332.]

 69. Protection from personal liability

-(1) No matter or thing done or omitted to be done and no agreement entered into by the Commission or any member thereof, and no matter or thing done or omitted to be done by any officer or other person acting under the authority or direction of the Commission in good faith under or for the purposes of this Act, or purportedly under or for the purposes of this Act, shall subject any member of the Commission, or any such officer or person, to any personal liability in respect thereof.

-(2) Subsection (1) has effect subject to the Statutory Corporations (Liability of Directors) Act 1996.
+(1) An action in tort does not lie against a person other than the Authority for anything that the person has done, in good faith, in the performance or purported performance of a function under this Act.

+(2) The protection given by subsection (1) applies even though the thing done as described in that subsection may have been capable of being done whether or not this Act had been enacted.

+(3) Despite subsection (1), neither the Authority nor the Crown is relieved of any liability that it might have for another person having done anything as described in that subsection.

+(4) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

-[Section 69 amended by No. 41 of 1996 s.3.]
+[Section 69 inserted by No. 28 of 2006 s.
+331.]

 70. Regulations generally

-(1) The Governor may make such regulations, not inconsistent with this Act, as he considers necessary or convenient for giving effect to the objects and purposes of this Act or for facilitating the operation of this Act and of the Commission under this Act.
+(1) The Governor may make such regulations, not inconsistent with this Act, as he considers necessary or convenient for giving effect to the objects and purposes of this Act or for facilitating the operation of this Act and of the Authority under this Act.

 (2) A regulation may be made under this Act —